stirante/go-simple-eval/README.md

-# go-simple-query-language
+# go-simple-eval

-go-simple-query-language is a simple query language for running predicates.
+Simple query language for running predicates.
 It has a simple syntax and is easy to use.
 It also contains a small set of built-in functions.

 ## Installation